 Run the installer.
 MSYS2 requires 64 bit Windows 7 or newer.

-Enter your desired Installation Folder (short ASCII-only path, no accents, no spaces, no symlinks, no subst or network drives).
+Enter your desired Installation Folder (short ASCII-only path on a NTFS volume, no accents, no spaces, no symlinks, no subst or network drives, no FAT).

 When done, tick Run MSYS2 now.